 There are several options available for short-term stay, such as backpackers hostels, hotels or serviced apartments.
 Some of the on-campus colleges also offer short-term stays during the winter and summer vacations.
 In all cases, you should make your own enquiries about the suitability and condition of the accommodation.
 Remember, book your short-term accommodation in advance as it will be popular at the start of semester.

-If you need to move urgently, please contact Student Accommodation Services and we will help you with options for moving, or provide information about emergency housing and short-term housing.
+If you need to move urgently, please contact Accommodation Operations and we will help you with options for moving, or provide information about emergency housing and short-term housing.

 When registering as a student you will be required to upload proof that you are/will be a student at the University of Sydney.
 Documents can include your letter of offer or proof of enrolment at the University of Sydney.